redhat-performance/opl/opl/investigator/README.md

 to dynamically obtain the value from new result and use it to filter for historical results.

+There are other plugins you can use to retrieve distorical data:

+ * `elasticsearch` - Retrieves historical data from ElasticSearch and is described above

+ * `csv` - CSV file with rows being historical results and columns individual data sets.
+Example of a CSV file:

+    id,name,results.duration
+    run-2022-01-07T20:57:40+00:00,Test XYZ,152
+    run-2022-01-08T03:01:07+00:00,Test XYZ,148
+    run-2022-01-08T22:16:30+00:00,Test XYZ,155
+    run-2022-01-09T04:20:04+00:00,Test XYZ,151
+    run-2022-01-11T01:16:47+00:00,Test XYZ,144

+ * `sd_dir` - directory with status data files from past experiments which allows filtering by matching various fields before loading data.
+   Below is example where we load data from SD files whose `name` matches `name` value from current result. `matchers` is Jinja2 template again:

+    type: sd_dir
+    dir: /tmp/historical_sd_storage/
+    matchers: |
+      name: "{{ current.get('name') }}"

 `current:`
 ----------

 This specifies from where we should load new (`current`) test result we will be evaluating.

+There is only choice now that loads current result from status data file.

+This can be overwriten by `--current-file` command line option.

 `sets:`
 -------

-This list status data paths (with numerical values) where it makes sense to evaluate.
-E.g. you definitely want to include `results.rps` or `measurements.cpu.mean`, but adding `parameters.test_started.timestamp` might not be useful (because it does not represent test result comparable across historical runs).
+This list status data paths (with *numerical* values) where it makes sense to evaluate.
+E.g. you definitely want to include something like `results.rps` or `measurements.cpu.mean`, but adding `parameters.test_started.timestamp` might not be useful (because it does not represent test result comparable across historical runs - this timestamp is simply always different, based on when the test was running, so it does not make sense to compare it across historical results).

 If this is not a list but a string like in the example below, it is first rendered via Jinja2 and only then parsed as YAML to get the final list: